Tysons Corner Center

+Shopping mall in Fairfax County, Virginia, U.S.

-Tysons Corner Center is a large shopping mall in the unincorporated area of Tysons in Fairfax County, Virginia, United States (between McLean and Vienna, Virginia).
+Tysons Corner Center is a super-regional shopping mall in the unincorporated area of Tysons in Fairfax County, Virginia, United States (between McLean and Vienna, Virginia).
 It opened to the public in 1968, becoming one of the first fully enclosed, climate-controlled shopping malls in the Washington metropolitan area.
 The mall's anchor department stores are Macy's, Nordstrom, and Bloomingdale's.
+A Dick's Sporting Goods is currently under construction.
 The mall also features prominent specialty retailers including Everlane, Fabletics, Untuckit, Oak + Fort, Intimissimi, Aesop, and Warby Parker.

-Tysons Corner Center is the largest mall in the Baltimore-Washington area, and the 8th largest in the United States.
+Tysons Corner Center is the largest mall in the Washington, D.C. metropolitan area, and the 8th largest in the United States.
 The mall is located 12.5 miles from the central business district of Washington D.C., and neighbors a second mall, Tysons Galleria, across Chain Bridge Road.
 To distinguish the two, some people refer to Tysons Corner Center as "Tysons I," and Tysons Galleria as "Tysons II."